 Shoot the Shaggy Dog: Seriously, Ampris gets repeatedly kicked, almost from birth: stolen from her mother, raised by the unfeeling Viis, betrayed by her best friend, enslaved as a gladiator, maimed and discarded, experimented upon and artificially impregnated, gives birth to two ungrateful jerk-brat halfbreeds, and when all is said and done, dies right after she arrives at the planet she brought all the races to in order to liberate them all.

 Spy Speak: Ampris creates a code from her species' native language.

 Too Dumb to Live: Really, the way the abiru behave towards concepts like 'cooperate to survive' or 'maybe slavery sucks' is this.
-This is also sadly reflective of how citizen psychology is twisted in totalitarian governments in the Real World; Stockholm Syndrome abounds, the underground are extremely paranoid and betray each other all the time, etc. Solidarity comes very, very slowly, and when it starts to rear its head it is ruthlessly crushed, often by massacre, by the Viis.
-As they do to the Freedom Fighters in Book 3.
+This is sadly reflective of how citizen psychology is twisted in totalitarian governments in the Real World; Stockholm Syndrome abounds, the underground are extremely paranoid and betray each other all the time, etc. Solidarity comes very, very slowly, and when it starts to rear its head it is ruthlessly crushed, often by massacre.
+As the Viis do to the Freedom Fighters in Book 3..